 Much of the gender equity reporting acknowledges male dominated fields that needs female inclusion, but reports do not equally emphasize female dominated professions in need of more male inclusion .
 This emphasis promotes a partial narrative that impacts men, women, and families.

 The U.S. Department of Labor has a Women’s Bureau (WANTO) but no comparable men’s bureau.

 These types of approaches create zero-sum game analysis instead of opening up the conversation to the promising futures of our daughters and alarming challenges of our sons.
-Our daughters continue to enter the workforce in places traditionally held by men, but no comparable step is taking place to place men in traditional careers held by women.
+Our daughters continue to enter the workforce in places traditionally held by men, but no comparable steps are being made to place men in traditional professions held by women.

 The Pell Grant system and its funding symbolize the aggressive cultural shift leaving our sons void of purpose and desperately in need of solutions.
 One equitable solution would be to increase the percentage of males receiving Pell Grants to even out the percentage difference.
 A second would be to open Pell Grant funding to trades, traditionally uncovered by grants, that lead to careers and employment.
-A third would be to increases the number of men in certain professions such as elementary education, nursing, physicians assistant, and other traditional female occupations as women continue to gain access into nontraditional occupations.
+A third would be to increases the number of men in certain professions such as elementary education, nursing, physician assistant programs, and other traditional female occupations as women continue to gain access into non-traditional occupations.